 - Passport will not be sent by post, it has to be picked up in person at the Embassy or at Honorary Consul’s.

-When you’re applying for the first document for a child you have to add:
+When you’re applying for the first document you have to add:

-- Child’s birth certificate (with both parents names on it) with an apostille
+- Birth certificate (with both parents names on it) with an apostille

 - Additional form